CodeDead/discord-translate-bot/README.md

 In order to run this bot, you need to have a [Google Cloud](https://cloud.google.com/translate) account and a project with the Cloud Translation API enabled.
 You also need to have a Discord bot token.
 You can get one by creating a new bot in the [Discord Developer Portal](https://discord.com/developers/docs/intro).

-A `.env` file is required to run the bot.
+A `.env` file or environment variables are required to run the bot.
 The file should contain the following variables:

 ```env
 DISCORD_TOKEN=your_discord_bot_token